 The student will be required to complete a reflection paper evaluating the behaviors and decisions which placed them in suspension.
-The scope and rubric for the reflection paper will be discussed between the Assistant Principal and the student prior to the start of the suspension.
+The scope and rubric for the reflection paper will be discussed between the Director of Student Development and the student prior to the start of the suspension.
 The student must complete the paper before returning to school.

 The student will be required to do any and all work assigned.
-This includes, but is not limited to obtaining missed notes from the day(s), completing any and all work assigned by their teachers, and completing all tests or quizzes as soon as the suspension is complete.
+This includes, but is not limited to obtaining missed notes from the day(s), homework and completing all tests or quizzes as soon as the suspension is complete.
 Any work due those two days will still have the same expectations of due dates.